Punktum-dk/epp-service-specification/README.md

   - Added more information on the rules and errors codes related to [renew domain](#renew-domain)

 - 2.10 2018-10-08
-  - Added more information on [create host](#create-host) command and the use of extension versus authentication for specification of nameserver administrator.
+  - Added more information on [create host](#create-host) command and the use of extension versus authentication for specification of name server administrator.

 - 2.9 2018-10-03
   - Added diagram for contact creation revision 1.0, please see the [create contact](#create-contact) command section